mautrix/manager/README.md

 For bridges on external servers, the manager will generate an OpenID token and exchange it for a temporary bridge-specific auth token rather than sending your Matrix access token to the bridge.

+## Running the arm64 Built Binary

+To run the arm64 built binary on M1 and higher Macs, after installing mautrix-manager.app in /Applications, enter the following command in terminal: `xattr -d com.apple.quarantine /Applications/mautrix-manager.app`.